fboes/aerofly-patterns/data/Landing_Challenges-KEYW-c172/README.md

 This [`custom_missions_user.tmc`](missions/custom_missions_user.tmc) file contains random landing scenarios for Aerofly FS 4.

-Your Cessna 172 is 8 NM away from Key West International Airport, and you have to make a correct landing pattern entry and land safely.
+Your Cessna 172 SP Skyhawk is 8 NM away from Key West International Airport, and you have to make a correct landing pattern entry and land safely.

 ## Airport details